thudfactor/thudfactor/src/content/books/john-dies.md

 openlibrary: OL8378245W
 ---

 John and Dave take the wrong drug at a party and begin to see things… everywhere.
-Probably the first horror novel to really scare me since I read _It_ in high school, despite the satirical overtones.
+One of few horror novels to scare me, despite the satirical overtones.